Skip to Content

 Nematodes are also present in many ponds.
 These can damage your vegetable crops, especially plants such as tomatoes.

-These microorganisms prefer moist areas around ponds but can live in your soil if you deposit them when watering your vegetable garden.
+These microorganisms prefer moist areas around ponds but can live in the soil if you deposit them when watering your vegetable garden.

 These parasites can infiltrate your plants’ root systems and cut off your plant’s ability to absorb nutrients from the soil.